MicrosoftDocs/learn/learn-pr/azure/cloud-adoption-framework-migrate/includes/3-migration-process.md

   Technical spikes are usually addressed in a parallel sprint by a separate team.
 A migration team can address many of the technical issues around remediation and modernization by using the Cloud Adoption Framework migration scenarios to be shared at the end of this module.

-When a workload requires comprehensive changes that affect the application architecture, workload teams should review the [Well-Architected Framework](https://docs.microsoft.com/learn/modules/azure-well-architected-introduction/) Learn module for additional guidance.
+When a workload requires comprehensive changes that affect the application architecture, workload teams should review the [Well-Architected Framework](https://docs.microsoft.com/learn/modules/azure-well-architected-introduction/) Learn module for more guidance.